8 Countries Near Turkey and the reasons you must visit

 Its central location has allowed Turkey to serve as an important trading route between East and West for centuries.

-It has also been an attractive tourist destination for its beautiful coastline along the Mediterranean Sea, Aegean Sea and Black Sea.
+It has also been an attractive tourist destination for its beautiful coastline along the various bodies of water.

-Each one of these countries offers something unique to its relationship with Turkey.
-Let’s take a more deeper look.
+Every country close to Turkey offers something unique to its relationship with Turkey.
+Let’s take a deeper look.

 Greece

-Greece is a European country located in the southeast and has been an important cultural center for centuries.
+Greece is a European country near Turkey on its southeast side and has been an important cultural center for centuries.

 Bulgaria